hakanayaz/PIRQ_Draft/Module 1/Python/README.md

 ## NUMBA IR

 NUMBA is not working on my mac!
+(ARM64)
 I will find a way to finish this parts.
-Maybe Adin.

 ## NUMBA IR to LLVM IR

 NUMBA is not working on my mac!
+(ARM64)
 I will find a way to finish this parts.
-Maybe Adin.